 This course will be fairly straightforward.
-You will read one chapter a week and then take its corresponding exams.
+You will read two (2), maybe three (3), chapters a week and then take two (2) or three (3) exams.
 Exams will be twenty - five (25) multiple choice, true/false, or matching questions worth four (4) points apiece; meaning every exam is worth one hundred (100) points.

-Students may neither work ahead nor backward on the exams.
-Every session has a specific due date and they are made known to students; however, no excuse will allow students to work on an exam once the due date expires.
+Students may work ahead on the exams but may not work backward.
+No excuse will allow students to work on an exam once the due date expires.
 Once students complete all of the exams, he/she has successfully finished the course.